HryckowianLab/Pensinger_2023/README.md

 ### Biological replicates
 1) See above for my definition of biological replicate I use.
 2) For biological replicate level processing, all (technical) replicates for each sample are summarized at every time point by the mean and standard deviation.
 3) To calculate summary metrics, including final OD, max growth rate, lag time, and doubling time, the data are smoothed with a rolling average over 5 time intervals to minimize variability inherent with plate reader measurements.
 For the data in this manuscript, this corresponds to 150-min intervals.
-Here is a summary of the workflow for *each* strain:
+Here is a summary of the workflow for *each group of samples* (ie unique combinations of strain, media, and media concentration):
    1) Final OD: take the average of the final 5 OD values (150 min)
    2) Max growth rate: the growth rate at every adjacent pair of time intervals <img src="https://render.githubusercontent.com/render/math?math=%24(t_1%2C%20t_2)%24"> is calculated as:
       1) <img src="https://render.githubusercontent.com/render/math?math=%24%5Cfrac%7B%5Clog(OD_2)%20-%20%5Clog(OD_1)%7D%7Bt_2%20-%20t_1%7D%24">